nbroslawsky/interview-questions/Algorithms/README.md

 A. Same as above but include a middle pointer that searches with binary search.

+### Q: Given an array of integers return an array of the two largest values.

+A. Do not sort array, that is nlogn.
+There is order n solution just by having two values and comparing them and setting them appropriately as you iterate down the array.
+There is a gotcha in what you might set highestNumber and secondHighest number to when you initialize.
+Do not initialize them to 0 since values in the array may be negative but you can set them to the first two values of the array providing the array passed in is that large.

 ### Q: Count the number of 2’s within a range R(0..N).
 ```
 Example: